Lighthouses of the United States: Utah and Colorado

 - Pickleville lighthouse,

 at the Lighthouse Pointe development beside UT 30 on the southwest side of Bear Lake, Utah, is not known to be active as an aid to navigation.
-A photo is available, and Google has a satellite view.
+Google has a street view and a satellite view.

 - Providence lighthouse stands beside the I-15 expressway in Cedar City, Utah.
 It carries a working light but it is not near navigable water.
-Google has a satellite view.
+Google has a street view and a satellite view.

 Adjoining pages: South: Arizona